samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

-Up to five creatures of your choice who remain within range for the spell’s entire casting gain the benefits of a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest) and also regain 2d8 Hit Points.
-A creature can’t be affected by this spell again until that creature finishes a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Up to five creatures of your choice who remain within range for the spell's entire casting gain the benefits of a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest) and also regain 2d8 Hit Points.
+A creature can't be affected by this spell again until that creature finishes a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ***Using a Higher-Level Spell Slot.*** The healing increases by 1d8 for each spell slot level above 2.